Import a spreadsheet with New York City addresses and get latitude and longitude information in a heart-beat.

 For technical users, [batch] geocoding large amount of address, verifying the quality of them, and correcting for errors is complex workflow.
 This may require error handling in scripts or correcting then re-running of the software over and over…

-In 2019, the DCP’s Planning Labs team created NYC GeoSearch, which provides API to geocode quickly compared to GeoClient API.
-(GeoClient API is still an excellent tool for more advanced functions and has paved the way for accessible geocoding) In addition a tool created by Erik Willems connect to similar API had a simple web tool for journalist to geocode.
+In 2019, the DCP’s Planning Labs team created NYC GeoSearch.
+(GeoClient API is a good alternative, with more advance functions) In addition a tool created by Erik Willems connect to similar API had a simple web tool for journalist to geocode.
 Inspired BetaNYC created the Batch geocoder for nyc.

 Limit queries to a borough or custom boundary